Web7Foundation/Specifications/methods/did-ns-1-0-1.md

 The Web 7.0 Foundation, a federally-incorporated Canadian non-profit organization, is chartered to support, promote, protect, and curate the Web 7.0 ecosystem: operating system software, standards, and specifications; as well as other software and technology projects.

 This specification defines the following:
-- "Web7" Decentralized Identifier Syntax and Construction
+- DIDNS Identifier Syntax and Construction
-- "Web7" DID Document CRUD Abstract Interface
+- DIDNS Identifier DID Document CRUD Abstract Interface

-This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure Web 7.0 apps, agents, services and platforms that are compliant with the "Web7" DID Method Namespace Specification.
+This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure Web 7.0 apps, agents, services and platforms that are compliant with the DIDNS DID Method Specification.

 ### Out-of-Scope

 The following topics are out-of-scope:
-- Descriptions of any implementation-specific design, implementation, or deployment details for any particular software platform that might support the "Web7" DID Method Namespace.
+- Descriptions of any implementation-specific design, implementation, or deployment details for any particular software platform that might support the DIDNS DID Method Namespace.

 ### Intended Audience

-The primary audience for this DID Method Namespace Specification is Implementors of Web 7.0 apps, DIDComm agents, and services; including but not limited to: software architects, data modelers, application developers, services developers, testers, operators, and user experience (UX) specialists.
+The primary audience for this DID Method Specification is Implementors of Web 7.0 apps, DIDComm agents, and services; including but not limited to: software architects, data modelers, application developers, services developers, testers, operators, and user experience (UX) specialists.
 In addition, other people involved in a broad range of standards efforts related to decentralized identity, verifiable credentials, and secure storage may also be interested in reading this specification.

 ### Terminology

-- The term "Web7" Decentralized Identifier is synonymous with the term "Web7" Decentralized Identifier.
+- The term DIDNS Identifier is synonymous with the term DIDNS Decentralized Identifier.
-- The term "Web7" DID Document is synonymous with the term "Web7" Decentralized Identifier Document.
+- The term DIDNS Identifier DID Document is synonymous with the term DIDNS Decentralized Identifier Document.
-- The term "Web7" DID Method Namespace Specification is synonymous with the terms "Web7" Decentralized Identifier Method Namespace Specification and "Web7" DID Method Namespace Specification.
+- The term DIDNS DID Method Specification is synonymous with the term DIDNS Decentralized Identifier Name System (DIDNS) DID Method Specification..
-- A compliant "Web7" runtime library is a software library that, in part, implements the "Web7" DID Document CRUD Abstract Interface in a way that complies with the "Web7" DID Method Namespace Specification.
+- A compliant DIDNS runtime library is a software library that, in part, implements the DIDNS Identifier DID Document CRUD Abstract Interface in a way that complies with the DIDNS DID Method Specification.

 ### Conformance